 Did I tell you we were going to get our Fall on or what?
 Let’s welcome fall with our open arms, open mouths (what a visual), and open forks!
 Now, go ahead and spear that fork right into a nice, warm, gooey, crispy, and ridiculously-off-the-charts-comforting Paleo Apple Pecan Coconut Crisp.

 There are just a few things that make fall so goshdarn wonderful.
 Alright, there are many things that make it wonderful.
-Say: thick, cozy socks with little orange and brown pom poms on it, apple picking with the family, all those freaking yummy fall-exclusive drinks at you know where, pumpkin pie (or pumpkin pie smoothies), candy apples, caramel apple tartlets, bright red, orange and the colors in-between leaves, pumpkin bread, then chocolate pumpkin bread, then chocolate chip pumpkin bread… and, you guessed it: apple crisp.
+Say: thick, cozy socks with little orange and brown pom poms on it, apple picking with the family, all those freaking yummy fall-exclusive drinks at you know where, pumpkin pie (or pumpkin pie smoothies), candy apples, healthy homemade granola, bright red, orange and the colors in-between leaves, pumpkin bread, then chocolate pumpkin bread, then pumpkin muffins and, you guessed it: apple crisp.

 That’s fall bliss. 🙂